-On 18 January 2017 the Regulation (EU) No 655/2014 of 15 May 2014 establishing a European Account Preservation Order (EAPO) procedure to facilitate cross-border debt recovery in civil and commercial matters entered into force (the “Regulation”).
+On January 18th 2017, the Regulation (EU) No. 655/2014 of May 15th 2014 establishing a European Account Preservation Order (EAPO) procedure to facilitate cross-border debt recovery in civil and commercial matters entered into force (the “Regulation”).

 The Regulation aims at facilitating the enforcement of the creditor’s claim and at preventing such enforcement from being affected by the transfer or the withdrawal of funds by the debtor from a bank account held by the debtor or on his behalf in a Member State.
 The Regulation doesn’t apply to the United Kingdom and Denmark, which have opted out.